 - Completely enrobe the caramel inside the cookie dough.
 No caramel exposed!

 - Chill the cookie dough.
 I know I’m a broken record here, but sometimes bakers ask if they can skip this step.
 Trust me, I wouldn’t tell you to wait 3 hours for chilling cookie dough if you didn’t have to!
 You can even make the cookie dough the night before, then bake the cookies the next day.
 The refrigerator is cookie dough’s best friend.
+If you’re interested, see my post on how to prevent cookies from spreading for more on the importance of chilling certain cookie dough recipes.

 And these caramel stuffed Nutella cookies are your new best friend.